Marquess of Bath: Family history 1800–present

 The 1st Marquess's son Thomas, the 2nd Marquess, sat as Tory Member of Parliament for Weobley and Bath and served as Lord-Lieutenant of Somerset.
-His eldest son Thomas, represented Weobly in Parliament but predeceased his father by two months.
+His eldest son Thomas, represented Weobley in Parliament but predeceased his father by two months.
 Lord Bath was therefore succeeded by his second son Henry, the 3rd Marquess, who died three months later.
-He was a captain in the Royal Navy and also sat as Member of Parliament for Weobly.
+He was a captain in the Royal Navy and also sat as Member of Parliament for Weobley.
 His son John, the 4th Marquess, succeeded at age six; he was Chairman of the Wiltshire County Council and Lord-Lieutenant of Wiltshire.
 He was succeeded by his eldest son Thomas, the 5th Marquess.
 He was a Conservative politician and served briefly as Under-Secretary of State for India in 1895.
 His second but eldest surviving son Henry, the 6th Marquess, represented Frome in the House of Commons as a Conservative.